Open Happiness

-Open Happiness is a global marketing campaign for The Coca-Cola Company that was rolled out worldwide in the first half of 2009, following the company's "Coke Side of Life" advertising campaign.
+Open Happiness was a global marketing campaign for The Coca-Cola Company that was rolled out worldwide in the first half of 2009, following the company's "Coke Side of Life" advertising campaign.
 It was developed by the Wieden + Kennedy creative agency.

-The campaign ended in January 2016 when Coca-Cola replaced its slogan to "Taste the Feeling".
+The campaign ended in January 2016 when Coca-Cola replaced its slogan with "Taste the Feeling".

 Strategy

 The campaign was launched on the reality television series American Idol on January 21, 2009, and rolled out to other national markets over the following weeks.
 In the United States, commercials following the Open Happiness theme appeared during NBC's broadcast of Super Bowl XLIII on February 1, 2009, and during ABC's broadcast of the 81st Academy Awards on February 22, 2009.
 Marketing for The Coca-Cola Company based on the Open Happiness theme also appeared in the United States as print ads in newspapers, in television commercials, in outdoor advertising, and in in-store advertising.